prathyushakotagiri/QrCode-Reader/README.md

 # QrCode-Reader
-It scans the QRCode code and gives the output value(Converts metadata in to user readable format)
+It scans the QRCode and gives the output value(Converts metadata in to user readable format)